 Every student in full-time attendance at a state-operated unit of the University, other than married students or students residing with a parent or guardian, shall be required to live in a residence hall maintained and operated by such unit, or have permission under such provisions as may be made therefore, by the chief administrative officer of such unit, to live off campus.
-All full-time undergraduate students must live in SUNY Delhi residence facilities, with the following exceptions:

-- married students - students living with parents or guardians and commuting (within a 50 mile radius) - students 21 years of age or older, prior to October 1 of the academic year in which they enroll (prior to March 1 for those enrolling for the spring semester) - students who are closed out of on-campus housing and therefore must live off campus
+All full-time undergraduate students must live in SUNY Delhi residence facilities; students who meet the following exceptions are not required to reside in SUNY Delhi residence facilities:

-Once a student enters into the housing contract, they are financially obligated for the entire academic year, even if they meet the above requirements.
+- married students - students living with parents or guardians and commuting (within a 50 mile radius) - students 21 years of age or older, prior to October 1 of the academic year in which they enroll (prior to March 1 for those enrolling for the spring semester) - Students who are closed out of on-campus housing and therefore must live off campus

-Each student living in the residence halls is responsible for keeping current their college, home and emergency address on file with the Office of Residence Life (111 Catskill Hall, telephone 607-746-4630, email ResLife@delhi.edu).
+Once a student completes a housing application, agreeing to the terms and conditions for on-campus housing, they have entered into the housing license and they are financially obligated for the entire academic year, even if they meet the above requirements.

+All students living in the residence halls are responsible for keeping current on file, with the Office of Residence Life, their permanent home address (via the BroncoWeb) and their emergency contact information (via the online Student Housing Management System).
 Failure to check into the hall, reside in the assigned room, eat meals, or pay room and board charges does not release a student from the obligations set down by the College for living on campus.
 Students who have applied for oncampus housing and who decide not to attend college, having previously been in attendance, must notify the Office of Counseling and Health Services for official withdrawal from the College.
-Until this is done, the student will be held responsible for the housing costs under his/her residence hall contract.
+Until this is done, the student will be held responsible for the housing costs under his/her residence hall license